Swanson’s slam powers Braves over Phillies 7-2

 With the victory, the Braves — winners of the last three NL East titles — closed within four games of the idle New York Mets and tied Philadelphia for second place at 47-48.

+Meanwhile, the Phillies have lost three in a row after starting July on a 10-4 run to climb back above .500.

+“Momentum is always the starting pitcher on the next day,” Phillies manager Joe Girardi said.
+“And we need a big start from (Zack) Wheeler tomorrow.”

 Atlanta did most of its offensive damage against Phillies starter Matt Moore, who allowed six earned runs in six innings.
-Swanson, who was in an 0-for-14 slump, landed the big blow in the third when he sent a fastball from Moore into the seats in left field for his 17th homer to make it 5-0.
+Swanson, who was in an 0-for-14 slump and moved down to the fifth spot from the second spot in the order, landed the big blow in the third when he sent a fastball from Moore into the seats in left field for his 17th homer to make it 5-0.

+“That may have been my first one of my 20-year baseball career,” Swanson said.
+“It was a cool moment.
+It was a great way to start the road trip: get some runs early and take control of the game early.
+Being up five runs after that was the biggest thing.
+That set the tone for the game.”

+Added Moore: “That was as poor of a pitch as I made all night to Swanson.
+I think that while I did load the bases in that inning, there were a couple of pitches where I executed well.
+But I have to be able to wiggle us out of it somehow.”

-The Braves shortstop has been better on the road than at home as of late, connecting for five homers in his last 15 road games with a .316 batting average.
+The Braves shortstop has been better on the road than at home lately, connecting for five homers in his last 15 road games with a .316 batting average.
 During Atlanta’s last homestand, Swanson had only two hits in 22 at-bats in his last five games since the All-Star break.

+“I was happy for Dansby,” Snitker said.
+“It was a huge hit to get on the board early.
+We had a lot of energy and emotion (after that).”

 Arcia began the fourth with a solo homer, his second of the season, to make it 6-0.

 Morton cruised for most of the night before stumbling a bit in the seventh when Didi Gregorius hit a leadoff triple and Odubel Herrera followed with an RBI double.
-Luke Jackson replaced Morton and got two outs before allowing Jean Segura’s RBU single that made it 6-2.
+Luke Jackson replaced Morton and got two outs before allowing Jean Segura’s RBI single that made it 6-2.

+“I think the four-seamer was better than it has been,” Morton said.
+“Tonight, I did a pretty good job of elevating and staying behind it.
+I was throwing my curveball well and the changeup was there.
+We did a pretty good of mixing and getting back into the zone when I lost it.
+All in all, was a good effort.”

 The Braves added a run in the ninth when Austin Riley drew a bases-loaded walk off Mauricio Llovera.